JeroMiya/xamarin.flutter/TRANSPILER_README.md

 4. Make sure there is a DART_SDK environment  variable pointing to `dart_sdk` directory.
 Optionally add its bin directory to PATH (if not already).

-5. In a terminal window or command prompt, run `dart analyzer`.
+5. In a terminal window or command prompt (except for git bash, which does not work at this time), run `dart analyzer.dart`.

 This will run through the Flutter SDK and create an equivalent *.cs files.